AriaFallah/blog/hugo/content/post/keychain.md

 * https://www.passwordstore.org/
 * https://github.com/lastpass/lastpass-cli

-or others that I'm unaware of, but having a simple, native solution is nice as well.
+or others that I'm unaware of, but having a simple, native solution is what I like about the keychain.

 [1]: https://github.com/StackExchange/blackbox
 [2]: https://goo.gl/BH2Oaj